Find a Provider

 If your family uses any combination of desktops, laptops, and mobile devices, you need a home wireless — or “WiFi” — network.
 WiFi is short for wireless fidelity and just about any mobile device or current-gen PC lets you configure and use wireless technology.
 If you want to learn how to create a WiFi network, check out these few simple steps.

 Step 1: Make a Plan

-Step 2: Get Equipped
+Step 2: Get WiFi Equipped

-If everyone in the house is using the network to send emails and browse the Internet, you won’t have a problem.
-However, if your family enjoys downloading high-resolution movies or playing online video games, you may want to consider a 802.11a or 802.11g access point, which offers 54 Mbps of bandwidth.
-Routers and gateways will state on the box which types of networking they support.
+If everyone in the house uses the network to send emails and browse the Internet, no problem.
+However, if your family enjoys streaming HD movies or playing online video games, consider a 802.11a or 802.11g access point.
+These offer 54 Mbps of bandwidth.
+Routers and gateways state on the box which types of networking they support.
 Many support all three.

-Step 3: Secure Your Network
+Step 3: Secure Your WiFi Network